-Whenever I make my Roasted Whole Chicken and Vegetables (one my very favorite recipes), I sometimes have chicken leftover.
-So, I throw it in the freezer, along with leftover chicken from Crispy Baked Drumsticks (an oldie but a goodie) or Lemon-Garlic Chicken.
+Whenever I make my Roasted Whole Chicken and Vegetables (one my very favorite recipes) or Slow Cooker Whole Chicken, I sometimes have chicken leftover.
+So, I throw it in the freezer.
 When I’ve got a few cups of cooked chicken in the freezer, I’m ready to make this delicious Chicken Parmesan Casserole.

 My family loves this simple recipe, because it’s an old family favorite in a comfort-food form.
 I bet you have most of these ingredients on hand: tomato sauce, shredded mozzarella cheese, panko or whole wheat bread crumbs, and maybe a few fresh herbs.
 That’s it.
 You can eat it by itself or serve it over pasta.
 It might be nice over a bed of rice, too.

 Look at these simple steps.
 Anyone can do this!
 Note: The recipe is for an 8×8 pan and the pictures below are in a 9×13.
 I did have to double the recipe to do this.

 The easy-to-print Chicken Parmesan Casserole recipe is below, but I wanted to mention that, as with so many of our freezer-friendly recipes, this Chicken Parmesan Casserole freezes wonderfully.
 Freezer meal directions are included at the bottom of the recipe.
 So be sure to make two and freeze one of them!

 What kind of containers do you store freezer meals in?

 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read our full disclosure policy here.